 Automation in Human Resource Management can help you:

 - Organize important documents electronically.

 - Store files in standard formats so you can use them across devices

 - Prepare you for audits by keeping information and data organized.

-These administrative tasks are all important, but machines can just as easily do machines as humans.
+These administrative tasks are all important, but machines can just as quickly do machines as humans.
 And with HR budgets shrinking at many places, getting these tasks done quickly and efficiently without hiring extra headcount is vital.
 HR automation is the solution.
-Employers increasingly agree - SHRM found that 17% of work was automated in 2020, versus just 5% in 2014.

 The human resources role continues to evolve at a faster pace than before.
 Organizations are now trying to find the perfect balance between strategic work in-house, automation and outsourcing.